FACTBOX-Countries respond to heart inflammation risk from mRNA shots | Health

 A panel of health experts advising the Hong Kong government has recommended in September children aged 12-17 should get only one dose of BioNTech's COVID-19 vaccine after reports of heart inflammation as a side effect.
 NORWAY

 Norway is giving one dose of Pfizer/BioNTech vaccine to children aged 12-15.
+SWEDEN

+SOUTH AFRICA South Africa will start vaccinating children between 12 and 17 using the Pfizer vaccine, the health minister said, as the country looks to ratchet up inoculations ahead of final year examinations.

+On the advice of its vaccine advisory committee, the government would only give teenagers a single shot of Pfizer's normal two-shot regime due to concerns that it may affect the heart.
 UNITED KINGDOM

-Britain has been offering all 12-15-year-olds a first a shot of the Pfizer/BioNTech vaccine.
+Britain has been offering all 12-15-year-olds a first shot of the Pfizer/BioNTech vaccine.
 Second doses would not be offered to the age group until at least spring when there may be more data from around the world.
-(Compiled by Antonis Triantafyllou Editing by Anna Pruchnicka and Tomasz Janowski)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)